ConradPacesa/go-get-zip/readme.md

 ## Usage

 Run `go-get-zip <package you want to install>` from the command line.
 For example `go-get-zip github.com/conradpcesa/go-get-zip` or `go-get-zip gopkg.in/yaml.v1`.
-You can also install all the dependencies in a prject by going to the directory and running `go-get-zip` (similar to running `go get` to install all go dependencies).
+You can also install all the dependencies in a project by going to the directory and running `go-get-zip` (similar to running `go get` to install all go dependencies).